-End an interactive session with a remote computer.
+End an interactive PowerShell session (with a local or remote computer).

 Start and then stop an interactive session with the Server64 remote computer: